aliasaswad/CarND-Behavioral-Cloning-P4/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I collected more data to train the model.
+To capture good driving behavior, I collected more [data](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/tree/master/data) to train the model.
 First, recorded one lap driving forward on track.
 I then recorded another lap driving backward.
 Then I repeated this process on track two in order to get more data points.
 To augment the data set, I also flipped images and angles thinking that this would help to add more data to train the model.
-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally shuffled the data set and put 80% of the data into a validation set.

-I used this training data for training the model with three epochs.
+I used this training data for training the model with three epochs ([`model.py`](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/model.py#L109)).
 The validation set helped determine if the model was over or under fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 The following plot shows the error loss for the trained model: